Preload Key Requests

 Optimize CSS Delivery will automatically add preload to CSS files.

-2. Alternatively, add the preload directive manually:
+In that case you may add the preload directive manually:

 - Install the Insert Headers and Footers plugin